boshrin/or-match/README.md

 Default if not specified: false

+### 'nullequivalents' Keyword

+This boolean keyword determines if strings consisting of only blanks, zeroes, and punctutation should be considered equivalent to null (not specified) strings.

+For example, if set to true the strings "000-00-0000" and " " will be treated as if they were not specified.

+Default if not specified: true

 ### `search` Keyword

 The search keyword defines how this attribute can be searched.
 More than one